8. Capacitor Discharge Bonder (2026)

 Capacitor bank safety discharge

 Although the voltage isn't dangerous, the short circuit current is significant.
 However even though I proved empirically the Panasonic EEUFC1E222 has a long self discharge time, the voltage is critical to maintaining the optimum bond and I didn't want to add a permanent bleed resistor because it would begin to discharge the capacitors as soon as they were charged.
 Instead I added a manual resistive discharge circuit.
-I had a Welwyn W21 3W 4.7Ω resistor in stock:
+I had a Welwyn W21 3W 4.7Ω resistor in stock.

-When the PPS-1202 is present the relay coil is energised and the contact is open so the SCR cannot discharge the capacitor bank and the PSU.
-Discharge can only take place when this PSU is off.
+The relay N.C. contact connects the capacitor bank + through a 1kΩ resistor and red LED into the SCR gate, satisfying both the SCR and LED current.
+The relay coil is energised by a +5V voltage regulator across the Amrel PPS-1202 where it enters, so the SCR cannot discharge the capacitor bank and the PSU: discharge can only take place when this PSU is off.

 Deepseek ran the calcs: